GOVERNANCE · FUNCTIONAL ORGANIZATION

 By board resolution on 6 August 2024, Lo Hsiang-yi was appointed the company's Corporate Governance Officer, responsible for governance-related affairs.

-• Assist directors with onboarding and continuing education.
+- Assist directors and supervisors with onboarding and continuing education.

-• Report the results of reviewing independent directors' qualifications at nomination, election and during their term.
+- Report to the board the results of reviewing independent directors' qualifications at nomination, at election and during their term.

-• Handle matters relating to director changes, and other matters set out in the articles or contracts.
+- Other matters set out in the articles of incorporation or in contracts.

 Officer's 2025 continuing education & work focus